oVirt/infra-docs/CI/Build_and_test_standards.md

 To build a project, you have to create a shell script (will be run with bash) named *build-artifacts* inside the automation directory.

-This should generate any artifacts to be archives (isos, rpms, debs, tarballs, ...) and **leave them at exported-artifacts/** directory, at the same level as the automation directory, in the root.
+This should generate any artifacts to be archived (isos, rpms, debs, tarballs, ...) and **leave them at exported-artifacts/** directory, at the same level as the automation directory, in the root.
 The build system will collect anything left there.
 It must make sure that the exported-artifacts is empty if needed, or created if non-existing.

+### build-artifacts-manual.sh

+This script is meant for building artifacts from an existing tarball file, assuming the file is already found inside the project's top directory.
+As in 'build-artifacts.sh', this script should also leave the files at the **exported-artifacts/** directory, under the automation directory, and make sure it's empty, or created if non-existing before using it.

 ### check-patch.sh